bionanoimaging/bionanoimaging.github.io/teaching.md

   overlay_filter: 0.4 # same as adding an opacity
 ---

-Our lab is regularly offering course about microscopy and image processing in microscopy.
+Our lab regularly offers courses about microscopy and image processing in microscopy.

 ## Summer Term 2022
 <details>